waterLiu777/waterLiu777.github.io/_pages/about.md

 # News

 - \[2022.05\] I join Baidu Research, Baidu Inc.
-- \[2022.04\] Our work on multi-lingual SLU is accepted by **ACL 2022**.
+- \[2022.04\] Our work on multi-lingual SLU is accepted by ACL 2022.
 Thanks for co-authors from HIT, MSRA and NUS!
-- \[2021.09\] Our work on inconsistencies in Task-oriented Dialogue System is accepted by **EMNLP 2021**.
+- \[2021.09\] Our work on inconsistencies in Task-oriented Dialogue System is accepted by EMNLP 2021.
 Thanks for co-authors from HIT!

 # Publications

-- Libo Qin, **Qiguang Chen**, Tianbao Xie, Qixin Li, Jian-Guang Lou, Wanxiang Che, Min-Yen Kan.
+- Libo Qin, Qiguang Chen, Tianbao Xie, Qixin Li, Jian-Guang Lou, Wanxiang Che, Min-Yen Kan.
 GL-CLeF: A Global-Local Contrastive Learning Framework for Cross-lingual Spoken Language Understanding.
 Accepted by ACL2022, main conference.
-- Libo Qin, Tianbao Xie, Shijue Huang, **Qiguang Chen**, Xiao Xu, Wanxiang Che.
+- Libo Qin, Tianbao Xie, Shijue Huang, Qiguang Chen, Xiao Xu, Wanxiang Che.
 Don't be Contradicted with Anything!
 CI-ToD: Towards Benchmarking Consistency for Task-oriented Dialogue System.
 Accepted by EMNLP2021.